 - If you accept their point of view, this does not mean you agree with it.
 It means that you can understand and respect their opinion.
 Focus on the positive with empathy and sensitivity ("I understand how you feel"). - Emphasize the problem, not the person depersonalize any comments (talk about the facts; avoid "what is your position?" or "why do you think that?"). - Ask open ended questions to show interest in their point of view ("can you explain that to me?" or "what happened to make you think that?").
 Do not make assumptions. - Be open to negotiation and compromise.
-You may not be able to end the disagreement, but work on maintaining trust and keeping your professional relationship open and honest. - If you still feel stressed, you can also: - Reach out for support --call a friend or family member to talk about how you feel. - Give yourself a break from the situation -- go out with a friend to do things that you enjoy. - Make sure not to blame anyone (or yourself) if the situation cannot be controlled.
+You may not be able to end the disagreement, but work on maintaining trust and keeping your professional relationship open and honest. - If you still feel stressed, you can also: - Reach out for support -talk to another colleague, a friend, family member, or human resources manager about how you feel. - Give yourself a break from the situation go out with a friend or another colleague to do things that you enjoy. - Make sure not to blame anyone (or yourself) if the situation cannot be controlled.
 Try not to feel defeated, and try to move past the issue for the time being.